 - (a) All parties are desirous of a program that allows partial premium discounts (within all legal parameters of IRS Section 125 plans and the Affordable Care Act).
-This Section spells out the program requirements, required dates for completion and the corresponding dates for the premium discount to begin to apply. - (b) An employee who is enrolled in a District medical plan, for which both the District and the employee are contributing toward the premium, is eligible to earn points.
-Each eligible employee and his/her covered spouse or domestic partner who actively participates in and completes the wellness reward requirements by each (employee and his/her covered spouse/domestic partner) earning 300 points between January 1 and August 31, will be eligible for an employee health rewards credit of \$50 per month for those on 26 pay cycle, (prorated for other pay cycles with the annual amount being the same) beginning with the first premium in the following January and continuing through the calendar year, as long as the employee remains eligible throughout this time period.
-Those described above, who complete and earn all the required 300 points after August, but on or before December 31 will be eligible for the health rewards credit beginning with the first premium in the following June and continuing through the calendar year, as long as the employee remains eligible during this time period.
+This Section spells out the program requirements, required dates for completion, and the corresponding dates for the premium discount to begin to apply. - (b) An employee who is enrolled in a District medical plan, for which both the District and the employee are contributing toward the premium, is eligible to earn rewards.
+Each eligible employee and his/her covered spouse or domestic partner who actively participates in and completes the health reward required activities listed below between January 1 and August 31, will be eligible for an employee health rewards credit of \$50 per month for those on 26 pay cycle, (prorated for other pay cycles with the annual amount being the same) beginning with the first premium in the following January and continuing through the calendar year, as long as the employee remains eligible throughout this time period.

+Those described above, who complete the health rewards required activities after August, but on or before December 31 will be eligible for the health rewards credit beginning with the first premium in the following June and continuing through the calendar year, as long as the employee remains eligible during this time period.

-- (c) All health care information and results remain confidential.
+(c) All health care information and results remain confidential.
 Federal laws protect an individual's privacy.
-The School District will only be notified if an employee and/or his/her spouse/domestic partner has achieved the required points. - (d) A maximum of 300 points will be awarded as follows:
+The School District will only be notified if an employee and/or his/her spouse/domestic partner has been awarded 100% for completing the required activities listed below.